Notes on…

-Asks the now-obvious followup question: "Okay, so what do the electric sheep dream of then?
+Asks the now-obvious follow-up question: "Okay, so what does the electric sheep dream of, then?

-Oh, I assume that if "of woman born" is an allusion to Macbeth, "cells interlinked" is to Nabokov's Pale Fire, and the hunt for the orphan rhymes with the story in Exodus about the search for Moses, I will assume it's pretty safe to assume that K/Jo is a reference to Josef K in Kafka's The Trial.
+I will assume that if "of woman born" is an allusion to Macbeth, "cells interlinked" is to Nabokov's Pale Fire, Rick Deckard is a close homophone of René Descartes, and the hunt for the orphan rhymes with the story in Exodus about the search for Moses, I will assume it's pretty safe to assume that K/Jo is a reference to Josef K in Kafka's The Trial.

 Blade Runner 2049’s racial text is oft-plumbed by the horror and sci-fi genres [and] Villeneuve’s film is designed to reward the audience for recognizing the references in the midst of an action pursuit, and, after an hour or so of the clipped and earnest signifying, one may find themselves nostalgic for Scott’s unforced indifference to the issue.
 Somewhat subtler and more promising is the film’s vision of a corporate world that preys on consumers with mechanized nostalgia. […] Blade Runner 2049 embodies the sterile sanitization that continues to grip modern American filmmaking.
 That’s the point in this sequel, but self-awareness is meager compensation for texture.